 The same article outlines how a Californian dairy farm is raising the standard for monitoring its herd; taking stock of each cow’s eating habits, their weight and even their daily steps.
 This wealth of data, they say, has helped the farmers maintain the herd’s health and has had a direct impact on the quality and quantity of milk produced.

 Smart use of energy can cut any business’s energy bills by 10-15% (and that has happened with our customers).
-Farmers can cut their bills by compiling a list of where their energy is used and acting accordingly: Is equipment up to date?
+Farmers can cut their bills by compiling a list of where their energy is used and acting accordingly: Is the equipment up to date?
 Are you using the best lighting (both indoors and outdoors) for your energy needs?
-And - perhaps most importantly - are machines switched on (or even on standby) when not in use?
+And – perhaps most importantly – are machines switched on (or even on standby) when not in use?

 The more accurate a farmer’s knowledge of energy use, the better equipped they are to start making positive changes.